Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication: Simulation Experiments

 \subsection{Simulation Experiment Design}

-Three parameters decide the sensing load in an IEEE 802.11bf network: (i) number of sensing STAs, (ii) number of sensing applications, and (iii) number of transmit and receive antennae involved in sensing.

-Hence, for this performance study, we increased the sensing load in the system by increasing the value of one of those parameters while keeping the values of other two constant.
-This led us to run our experiments in three configurations as described below.
+Three parameters decide the sensing load in an IEEE 802.11bf network: (i) the number of sensing STAs, (ii) the number of sensing applications, and (iii) the number of transmit and receive antennae involved in sensing.
+Hence, for this study, we increased the sensing load in the system by increasing the value of one of those parameters while keeping the values of the other two constant.

-\begin{itemize} \item Configuration 1: In this configuration, sensing load is increased by increasing the number of STAs (nSTAs) involved in sensing at different SAW durations.
-The number of applications is fixed at 4 and the sensing transmitter and receiver antenna configuration is set to 2x2.
-Note that sensing transmitter and receiver antenna configuration 2x2 implies that for each STA, the AP (sensing transmitter) uses two of its eight antenna and each STA (sensing receiver) uses all of its two antenna.
+This led us to run our experiments in three configurations.
+However, due to space limitation, we are not able to present the results of the third configuration in which sensing load was increased by increasing the number of transmit and receive antennae.
+The two configurations presented in this paper are described below. \begin{itemize} \item Configuration 1: In this configuration, sensing load is increased by increasing the number of STAs ($\mathit{nSTA}$s) involved in sensing at different SAW durations.
+The number of applications is fixed at 4, and the sensing transmitter and receiver antenna configuration is set to 2x2.
+Note that sensing transmitter and receiver antenna configuration 2x2 implies that for each STA, the AP (sensing transmitter) uses two of its eight antennae, and each STA (sensing receiver) uses all of its two antennae.
 Thus, the AP can engage with up to four STAs in an SME for sensing.

-\item Configuration 2: Sensing load, in this configuration, is increased by increasing the number of sensing applications (numapp) in the system at different nSTA values.
+\item Configuration 2: Sensing load, in this configuration, is increased by increasing the number of sensing applications ($\mathit{numApp}$) in the system at different $\mathit{nSTA}$ values.
 The SAW duration is fixed at 127 (Note: SAW duration 1 = 100\,$\mu$s), which corresponds to its maximum possible value of 12.7\,ms. The sensing transmitter and receiver antenna configuration is set to 2x2.

-\item Configuration 3: Sensing load is increased by involving more transmit and receive antennae, referred to as sensing transmitter and receiver antenna (STRA) configuration, at different nSTA values.
-The number of application is fixed at 4 and SAW duration is fixed at 127 (12.7 ms). \end{itemize} Simulation parameters common to all configurations are shown in Table~\ref{tab:sim_params}.